-Gender and Women's Empowerment-Relevant objectives, but with design shortcomings
+Gender and women's empowerment - Relevant objectives, but with design shortcomings

 85. Gender mainstreaming has been deployed in all projects, but designs lack specific actions.
-The plight of women in Ghana-their second-class status, their sub-par working conditions and wages, and their constricted access to credit and other services to help them move out of poverty-has been chronicled throughout all IFAD design documents.
-All projects have made an effort to integrate gender issues (discussed in more depth in Section F, and Appendix 5, Table 8).
+The plight of women in Ghana - their second-class status, their sub-par working conditions and wages, and their constricted access to credit and other services to help them move out of poverty - has been chronicled throughout all IFAD design documents.
+All projects have made an effort to integrate gender issues (discussed in more depth in section F, and annex 9, table 7).
 However, two common design flaws should be mentioned.
 One is an absence of specificity about how women are to be targeted specifically by projects.
 Designs for gender mainstreaming are rather generic; gender targeting is unsystematic and sometimes unstructured, and, when guidelines and action plans do exist, no reporting is specified for tracking and verifying gender gaps and achievements consistently in the field.
-Two, project designs have not moved beyond "sex-disaggregated data" toward meaningful gender-specific analysis.
+Two, project designs have not moved beyond "sexdisaggregated data" toward meaningful gender-specific analysis.